codio/site/source/docs/content/publish/refresh.html.md

 - Select the unit from the listing and then press the **Refresh Source** button.
 - Toggle the **Edit Units** slider, and press the **Refresh Source** button that appears next to the unit.

+Any students who have already started the unit will need to delete their project and start again to get the updated content.